About the NPA

 - In August 1998, the first National Director of Public Prosecution was appointed.

-- Seven Core Business Units:
+- The NPA is structured into the following Core Business Units:

 - National Prosecutions Service (NPS)

 - Specialised Commercial Crime Unit (SCCU)